 The more the 1 million slot allocated to foreigners looking for permanent residence in Canada gets filled up, the tighter the policies get.

-So day by day, the minimum requirements for accepting foreigners into Canada increases.
+Day by day, the minimum requirements for accepting foreigners into Canada increase.
 And in the nearest future, the requirements that got people into Canada this year may not be the same as the requirements next year.

 Canada’s immigration policy must have tightened up by then.